useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 and I can just kind of begin materializing these thoughts without planning it.

-**Nick**:

-**Wow, that is amazing, thank you.
+**Nick: Wow, that is amazing, thank you.
 Changing topic now, have you been to Australia before?**

-Thomas:

-No, I have not.
+Thomas: No, I have not.
 But I'm really looking forward to!
 When I was a kid, I was traveling in France with my parents a lot, so I've been all over France and lying in tents, camping.
 I've filled out a lot of blanks in Europe as well.
 But I've never really been that much around the globe.